Command-Line X12 EDI Converter

 -p, --patterns=<filePatterns>

-edi'.
-Required if ediFileOrDir is a directory
+'*' (all files) if ediFileOrDir is a directory.

 -r, --recurse Recursively search for matching files in all